Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 The modern world requires new knowledge, which is not given in schools and most universities.
 Millions of people use computers, know about the existence of viruses, but I don’t know how to protect yourself from their influence.
 This is what will be discussed in this course.

-The course will be useful to almost everyone, who in everyday life is faced with computers, smartphones, tablets, use social media, email or simply looking for information in the global Internet.
+It will be useful to almost anyone, who in everyday life is faced with computers, smartphones, tablets, use social media, email or simply looking for information in the global Internet.

 Cost: Free